 When you have just a few red spots, or pimples, you have a mild form of acne.
 Severe acne can include hundreds of pimples that can cover the face, neck, chest, and back.
 Or it can be bigger, solid red lumps or cysts that are painful.

 Despite what you may have heard, acne is not contagious, and it is not caused by dirt.

 Three Main Types of Acne

-Cystic Acne (severe) A papule or pustule can completely collapse or explode, severely inflaming the surrounding skin and may engulf neighboring fol- licles.
-These lesions are called cysts or nodules.
 Cysts: These sac-like lesions contain a buildup of white blood cells, bacteria, and dead cells in a liquid or semi-liquid state (boil-like infections).
-They can result in scarring and may be very painful and severely inflamed.
+The resulting inflammation can cause scarring and be very painful.
 Cysts and nodules often appear together to form nodulocystic acne, also very severe.